bbrener1/bbrener1/README.md

 https://github.com/bbrener1/rusty_axe

-In the past I've done other kinds of biology work, like working on highly sensitive qPCR, good enough to detect not just a difference of a single base but good enough to detect non-standard DNA bases (lesions) in synthetic constructs. (https://www.nature.com/articles/s41598-017-12963-7, lol @ that url but it's really just scientific reports)
+In the past I've done other kinds of biology work, like working on highly sensitive qPCR, good enough to detect not just a difference of a single base but good enough to detect non-standard DNA bases (lesions) in synthetic constructs. (https://www.nature.com/articles/s41598-017-12963-7, lol @ that url but it's really just Scientific Reports)

 My main interest has been and will be the biology of aging, and I studied both molecular biology and bioinformatics to enable me to stage really cool experiments about the mechanisms of aging.
 Want to talk about detecting heteroplasmy at single-cell level to study the short-term evolutionary patterns of mt genomes?
 Want to rant about "damn it, why is stem cell depletion so all over the place? differentiation isn't that fancy a process, so how is the aging association backwards in every other tissue?
 It makes no sense!" at 3 am?
 Yeah, same, same.